rhysmoggs/ms4-morgan-and-co/README.md

 </a>
 {% endif %}
 ```
-The store owner has the ability to edit the product from the website or the admin portal incase image issues arise.
+The store owner has the ability to edit the product from the website or the admin portal in case image issues arise.
 This is the image used for any image failures:

 <img src="media/noimage.png">

 ## Toasts

-Toasts provide a great user experience to inform users of actions accross the website, whilst the logic is handled and wrapped up in code on the backend.
+Toasts provide a great user experience to inform users of actions across the website, whilst the logic is handled and wrapped up in code on the backend.
 They appear at the top of mobile screens and at the top-right of larger screens whenever necessary.
 They can be easily dismissed by the user by clicking on the small close/x button on the toast itself.

 After creating the project, django automatically enables [messaging](https://docs.djangoproject.com/en/4.1/ref/contrib/messages/) functionality in the `settings.py` file, through the `django.contrib.messages` found in the INSTALLED_APPS section.
 These were linked to custom messages levels, setup in `base.html` and then custom text was added when creating the views: